noroadsleft/qmk_firmware/keyboards/ymd75/rev1/readme.md

     make ymd75/rev1:default:flash

-**Reset Key**: Hold down the key located at *Key below the top right key*, commonly programmed as *Backspace* while plugging in the keyboard.
-On PCB revision 2, enter the bootloader by holding `L_CTRL` while plugging in the keyboard.
+**Reset Key**: Hold down the Left Control key while plugging in the keyboard.

 See the [build environment setup](https://docs.qmk.fm/#/getting_started_build_tools) and the [make instructions](https://docs.qmk.fm/#/getting_started_make_guide) for more information.
 Brand new to QMK?
 Start with our [Complete Newbs Guide](https://docs.qmk.fm/#/newbs).